 Amazon works with many Solution Providers, some of whom provide data transfer, storage, and security solutions.
 See Find an AWS Solution Provider to understand whether one of these companies can help with your cloud strategy.
 Esri itself is one of these providers and offers various project and implementation services for deploying GIS in the Amazon cloud.

 Performance of the above data transfer options can vary based on your physical proximity to the Amazon cloud, the time of day, and the quality of your connection to the Internet.

 GIS datasets, especially imagery and map caches, can take large amounts of space and may need to be zipped before transfer, either to reduce the size of the file or to reduce the total number of files for more efficient transfer (especially in the case of map caches).
 Some S3 client utilities may place limits on the size of any one file you can transfer or the number of individual files you can store.
 Also, some zipping programs have limits on the amount of data that can be zipped.
 The zipping time and effort should be taken into account when you choose a data transfer option.

 Finally, if using S3, be aware of the limitations on the number of buckets you can create and other restrictions on S3 buckets.
 Amazon lists these in Bucket Restrictions and Limitations.

 Maintaining the integrity of data paths

-Registering your Amazon EC2 data location with your ArcGIS Server site can help reduce the effort of fixing broken data paths after publishing.
-See Register your data with ArcGIS Server using Manager in the ArcGIS Server help for more information.
+Registering your Amazon EC2 data location with your ArcGIS server can help reduce the effort of fixing broken data paths after publishing.
+See Registering your data with ArcGIS Server using ArcGIS for Desktop.